toeverything/blocksuite/packages/docs/rich-text-orchestration.md

 3. Manually delete the second block.
 4. Manually delete the left half of the content in the third block.

-Subsequently, the UI components will be updated based on the slot events triggered by these operations..
+Subsequently, the UI components will be updated based on the slot events triggered by these operations.

 Since`page` records all block operations that occur at this time, the cross-block updates implemented in this manner can be undone and redone reliably.